Plover eggs

 Plover eggs were a form of eggs as food, and a seasonal delicacy of western Europe.
 Gathered from wild green-plover nests, a practice called plover egging, these eggs were perceived to be particularly flavorful and were snatched up by avid rural foragers and, in turn, their urban customers, as soon as nesting season began each year.
 In the manorial accounts of Nathaniel Bacon of Stiffkey in Norfolk, there is an entry in the 3 months to 24 March 1593 for 9 shillings paid "to Lodes & Tayler for 12 daies worke in makeinge of neaces {niches} for pewetes at Langham water", suggesting that plover egg collecting was here a commercial activity.

 The ground-nesting green plover is more formally the northern lapwing, binomial name Vanellus vanellus.
 Golden plover (Pluvialis apricaria) nests were egged when they could be found.

 According to British forager and food writer Hugh Fearnley-Whittingstall, for the better part of a century, from the age of Victoria until the coming of the Second World War, plover eggs were "the sine qua non of the society picnics of the early Summer Season."
-In 1977, New York Times food writer Craig Claiborne mentioned plover eggs as a luxury foodstuff in the rarified company of truffles, cockscomb, foie gras, caviar, and "nightingale's tongue."
+In 1977, New York Times food writer Craig Claiborne mentioned plover eggs as a luxury foodstuff in the rarefied company of truffles, cockscomb, foie gras, caviar, and "nightingale's tongue."
 Plover eggs are called œufs de pluvier in French, and regenvogel-eier in German.